Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 during this trip I have

-- told people this new thing ( I am discovering, but it's not new) is great and how this other silly thing I was using before is subpar (in my case I was comparing F# to C#) the way that sounded is to anyone listen is probably like I was some sort of self centered elitist ivory tower eejit I was truly, honestly trying to help, I felt like I should have known about thsi stuff before and maybe there was all this other people out there , that just needed to hear about it, the way I did.
+- told people this new thing ( I am discovering, but it's not new) is great and how this other silly thing I was using before is subpar (in my case I was comparing F# to C#)
+I was truly, honestly trying to help, I felt like I should have known about thsi stuff before and maybe there was all this other people out there , that just needed to hear about it, the way I did.
 Very soon I started seeing this in other people, and I could relate, but I also started seeing how it sounded like from outside of it

-introduce OOoo and Bacon as OO background person and FP person that doesn't know OO

-not only at a comunity level, also the same personal struggles, the same questions on the level of abstraction to work at .. talks about purity and lazyness and how haskell is great but idris is greater and when can we finally get a decent type system because in the end while traversing the path to fp we had to figure
+not only at a comunity level, also the same personal struggles, the same questions on the level of abstraction to work at .. talks about purity and lazyness and how haskell is great but idris is greater and when can we finally get a decent type system kind of sound the same like the clasification of angels

+because in the end while traversing the path to fp we had to figure

 - how to deal with dependencies?